SAN - NRT

 • Which airline alliances offer flights from San Diego to Tokyo Narita Airport?

-oneworld is the only airline alliance operating flights between San Diego and Tokyo Narita Airport.
+Star Alliance, and oneworld are the airline alliances operating flights between San Diego and Tokyo Narita Airport, with Star Alliance being the most commonly used for this route.

 • On which days can I fly direct from San Diego to Tokyo Narita Airport?